How To Setup and Configure Proxy Server - Squid Proxy

 sudo apt install apache2-utils -y

-sudo touch /etc/squid/passwd && sudo chown squid /etc/squid/passwd
+sudo touch /etc/squid/passwd && sudo chown proxy /etc/squid/passwd

 Step 3: Add pxuser to the password file using htpasswd utility.